Beyond Jack-O’-Lanterns: 21 Creative and Tasty Ways to Use Pumpkins

 5. Make Pumpkin Butter

 This seasonal treat is delicious on toast, in smoothies or on oatmeal.
 You can make it pumpkin spice season all year if you freeze extra pumpkin puree.

 6. Snack on Roasted Seeds

 They’re a classic snack for a reason.
 A handful of roasted pumpkin seeds is a delicious way to get iron, magnesium, zinc and a healthy dose of fiber.

-Roasting them is simple — just dry out the seeds and bake them on a baking sheet with olive oil and salt — but play with toppings to find one that works for you: salt and pepper, chili powder or cinnamon are all good options.
+Roasting them is simple — just dry out the seeds and bake them on a baking sheet with olive oil and salt.
+Then, play with toppings to find the ones that work for you: salt and pepper, chili powder or cinnamon and clove are all good options.

 7. Make Vegetable Stock with the Guts

 While the flesh and seeds are often popular foods, the stringy insides of pumpkins usually go straight to the trash or compost.
 No more!

 Try adding them to other veggie bits like carrot tops and/or onion ends to make a flavorful stock.

 8. Bake Pumpkin Gut Bread